Getting started with manifest files

 As well as stack level configurations, manifest files can have settings per server as well.
 The servers section is where those settings are specified.
 Here is an example to specify the cloud vendor, region, server size and server name for one of your Docker servers.
 NOTE:

 key_name is optional and is used to select the named vendor cloud key in the case where there are multiple accounts available for the same cloud provider.

-production: docker: servers: server: unique_name: app region: us-east-1 size: m3.medium vendor: aws key_name: Default
+production: rails: servers: server: unique_name: app region: us-east-1 size: m3.medium vendor: aws key_name: Default